gdsge/gdsge.github.io/source/example/Mendoza2010/Mendoza2010.rst

 These procedures are not necessary but are simple and effective ways to solve the system faster and more accurately.

-Now let's run the policy iterations by calling *iter_mendoza2010.m* returned from a local or remote GDSGE compiler, which produces output
+Now let's run the policy iterations by calling *iter_mendoza2010.m* returned from the online `GDSGE compiler <http://www.gdsge.com>`_, which produces output

 .. code-block:: MATLAB